Not prioritizing flex? You won’t like what’s really going on

 Make flex your priority

-If you want to lean into the new and fast evolving world of work, prioritise flex, but do it in the right way.
-You’ll find that you’ll attract and retain the right people, make significant productivity gains, reduce your risk of workforce burnout and significantly reduce your carbon emissions, while taking the pressure off your salary bill.
+If you want to lean into the new and fast-evolving world of work, prioritize flex, but do it in the right way.
+You’ll find that you’ll attract and retain the right people, make significant productivity gains, reduce your risk of workforce burnout, and significantly reduce your carbon emissions while taking the pressure off your salary bill.

 So, why wouldn’t you?